-Phishing is a fast-growing form of cybercrime.
-In 2016, a record-breaking 1,220,523 phishing attacks occurred— a 65 percent increase over 2015.
+Phishing scams are a fast-growing form of cybercrime.
+According to the Anti-Phishing Working Group, Inc., the number of phishing scams doubled over the course of the year 2020.
 And phishing also tops the IRS “Dirty Dozen” list of tax scams, impacting everyone from payroll and tax professionals to unsuspecting taxpayers themselves.

 Older individuals are especially at risk for phishing scams.
-The Stanford Center on Longevity reports that those over age 65 are 34 percent more likely to fall victim to a “phishing expedition” than those in their 40s.
+The Stanford Center on Longevity reports that those over age 65 are 34% more likely to fall victim to a “phishing expedition” than those in their 40s.

 This is the most common form of phishing—mass emails sent to a broad range of victims.
 Characteristics of mass-scale phishing emails include:

-- Poor grammar and spelling in the body of the email.
+- Poor grammar and spelling: This happens frequently in the body of phishing emails.

-- Includes a message that imparts a sense of urgency or uses phrases to try to scare readers, such as “Your account is past due, you must act immediately.”
+- Urgency or scare tactics: Messages may try to spark a sense of urgency or use phrases to try to scare readers, such as “Your account is past due, you must act immediately.”

-- May imitate a legitimate brand, company, financial institution, or entity, including re-creating the real company’s logo on the scam email.
+- May imitate a legitimate brand, company, financial institution, or entity: This includes re-creating the real company’s logo on the scam email.

-- Personalized email messages using your name in the greeting line, instead of a general salutation, such as “Dear Sir/Madam.”
+- Personalized email messages: These often use your name in the greeting line, instead of a general salutation, such as “Dear Sir/Madam.”

-- A reference to personal details, such as the name of a co-worker.
+- A reference to personal details: This could include the name of a co-worker.
 Be particularly wary if the co-worker’s name is misspelled or job title is inaccurate, as these could be signs of a spear phishing email.
 For example, if Jayne Smythe is your company’s HR Director don’t assume it’s an innocent typo if the email refers to “your HR Manager, Jane Smith.”

-- Spoofed links to websites that look legitimate but are really sites that collect your personal information for criminals to access later.
+- Spoofed links to websites: These can look legitimate but are really sites that collect your personal information for criminals to access later.

 Protect Yourself From Phishing Expeditions

-As email phishing becomes more widespread, take the following precautions to protect yourself from being caught in this criminal net.
+As email phishing scams become more widespread, take these precautions to protect yourself from being caught in this criminal net:

 - Don’t reply to any suspicious emails.